henryjw/js-types-examples/README.md

-Examples of using JSDoc annotations to improve type autocomplete in JavaScript
+Examples of using JSDoc annotations to improve type autocomplete in JavaScript.

 ## References
 - https://ricostacruz.com/til/typescript-jsdoc